 Beyond lenders’ standard underwriting guidelines, there’s no secret behind determining what home you can and cannot afford.
 It all comes down to what you’re comfortable with financially.

-Karen Gajeski, senior vice president of Mortgage Banking with Thrivent Credit Union, says to look at the past two or three months of your income and expenses, including committed debt payments, to see what you can free up for a mortgage payment.
+Karen Gajeski, senior vice president of Mortgage Banking with Thrivent Credit Union, says to look at the past three months of your bank statements to review income and expenses, including committed debt payments, to see what you can free up for a mortgage payment.

 Seldon asks clients to start by estimating a monthly payment they feel comfortable with based on their cash flow.
 Then he asks if he can add $100 to that.
 Then a little more.
-Then he can establish a buyer’s price range and help them find a home that falls within their comfort level.
-This is often a different number than the amount for which they are qualified or approved.
-You want to pay attention to the number you are comfortable paying.
+Once they say they would not feel comfortable with a payment at a specific level he knows he has reached their top end comfortability level.
+From there he can establish their top end purchase price.
+This is often a very different number than the amount for which they are qualified or approved.
+There is no sense in looking at homes that would not allow you to comfortably make payments when considering your lifestyle and other financial goals.
+You want to pay attention to the number you are comfortable paying not what you may be able to be approved for.

 “I’ll find out where [an applicant’s] ceiling is on their comfortability.
 And once I’ve found their ceiling … that’s where I’ll start,” he says.
-“Then we can back into a mortgage and then a purchase price.”
+“Then we can back into a mortgage and then a top end purchase price.
+If they know their top end and they end up finding a home lower, they will only improve their overall financial position and cashflow from there.”

 There are other factors to consider.
 First, what are your goals?
 Your income may change or be allocated elsewhere if you foresee a career change or promotion, or if you want to grow your family.
 Plus, your total payments will be based on things like your interest rate, taxes, insurance and the length of your mortgage, traditionally 15 or 30 years.